 The Vegan Junk Food Diet

-It’s possible to go full vegan eating only potato chips and Diet Coke, but that’s not a very healthy diet.
-A vegan diet that’s high in processed foods is what we call the Vegan Junk Food Diet and it’s the quickest route to being either an overweight, unhealthy vegan or an underweight, unhealthy vegan.
+A plant based diet that’s high in processed foods is what we call the Vegan Junk Food Diet and it’s the quickest route to being either an overweight, unhealthy vegan or an underweight, unhealthy vegan.

 There are a lot of veganized comfort food recipes that are much healthier than the heavily processed foods characteristic of the Standard American Diet (SAD).
 Don’t just cut out the animal products; make your vegan journey fun and exciting by trying new and interesting foods as you learn how to go vegan.